Seventh Heaven Kinky Boots at the Coliseum

 Matt Cardle as Charlie Price (Photo: Matt Crockett)

-Both Robert Jones and Tom Rogers have worked on Costumes and this is where the angels come into their own.
+Both Robert Jones and Tom Rogers have worked on Costumes and this is where the Angels come into their own.
 I liked the wigs, the red showgirls, the blue variation on embroidered and sequinned denim and the dramatic black and red of the final number.
 The factory cast too get a chance to show off the corporate success in thigh high red boots.

 There is comedy from Scott Paige as flat capped George in the factory and a boxing match between Harry (Liam Dowle) and Lola.
 Young Lola (Sean Garcia Madiba, Noah Ronkainen Phillips and Rio-Blake Power) tells Simon’s story with his non-compromising father.
 Courtney Bowman plays Lauren who falls for Charlie.
 Go to see both stars for the emotional heft of this fabulous show.